cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 A typical challenge in the autopilot is handling block reorgs.
 The autopilot must be able to revert as many actions as possible in case of a reorg; everything that can't be reverted must be accounted for in the stored data.

+In practice this means that some information (e.g., competition data by transaction hash) is only available after a "reorg safe" threshold of blocks have been proposed.

 ## What the autopilot doesn't do

 The autopilot doesn't verify that a solver's transaction is valid, nor that it matches the score provided by the solver.